datopian/frontend-v2/README.md

 ```

 #### NPM Plugins

-If an express middleware plugin is available as a standalone module on npm you can install it as-is by installing the package via npm, and adding it to your `CKAN_FE_PLUGINS` variable in `.env`
+If an express middleware plugin is available as a standalone module on npm you can install it as-is by installing the package via npm, and adding it to your `PLUGINS` variable in `.env`

-For example, we will install the cookie-parser plugin, alongside our example_plugin.
+For example, we will install the cookie-parser plugin, alongside our example.

 in `.env`:
-`CKAN_FE_PLUGINS="example_plugin cookie-parser"`
+`PLUGINS="example cookie-parser"`

 now install the npm package:
 `$ yarn add cookie-parser`